AlisaFox/AlisaFox.github.io/README.md

 @ AlisaFox.github.io

 ## What's happening right now?
 This website is ever-evolving: there are three pages at the moment (index, about me, projects).
+You should probably see it first to understand what I am talking about from here.

 Index is the pretty page: it has my name, and links to this github and my insta (since I don't use FB much)